Speaking: Grammar in Speaking C2 - Lesson 1: Flawless Command & Stylistic Use of All Grammatical Structures

 Your mission is to practice expressing a single idea with different grammatical styles.

-3. Record yourself saying your three sentences.
+3. Record yourself saying them.
+For example:

 • (Standard): "I was very surprised by the test results."